-This assumption says that point E in Figure 1 is not feasible due to the shortage of hard currency in the South.
-In other words, the shortage of hard currency is such that the Northern firm cannot fully capture the monopoly rent associated with the unconstrained demand curve.
+That is, the shortage of hard currency is such that the Northern firm cannot fully capture the monopoly rent associated with the unconstrained demand curve.

 It is being assumed here that, what the South suffers from is not a problem of insolvency but illiquidity.
 In other words, it expects to have adequate access to foreign exchange in the future.
 The simplest way to make this formal is to suppose that the South's currency becomes convertible in the future.
 So in the future its demand is not constrained by its foreign exchange reserves.
 We will assume that this foreign-exchange constrained position lasts for one period (which can of course be very long) and it is this one period that our model studies.